Fujifilm Guides

 Exposure Comp+1/3

-Why these settings: DR100 (not DR200/400) because overcast light rarely causes highlight clipping, and DR100 gives maximum contrast.
-Color at +3 compensates for the desaturated look that flat light produces.
+Why these settings: DR100 (not DR200/400) because overcast light rarely clips highlights, and DR100 gives maximum contrast.
+Color at +3 compensates for the desaturated look flat light produces.
 Shadow at +1 deepens the already-gentle shadows, adding the contrast the light doesn't provide.
-The warm WB shift (R+3, B-4) counteracts the blue cast of overcast skies and gives the image a warm, film-like feel.
+The warm WB shift (R+3, B-4) counteracts the blue cast and gives the image a warm, film-like feel.
 Grain at Strong, Small adds texture that makes flat-light images feel more tactile.
 Clarity at +1 adds midtone definition that overcast conditions tend to flatten.

 Best subjects: Street photography, environmental portraits, rainy-day scenes, urban details, cafes.